 Sheridan initiated a 14 month process the Spring of 2019 to develop a road map to provide students, faculty and staff with inspiring spaces to learn, teach and work.
 Grounded in rigorous analysis and ongoing collaboration, the Campus Master Plan sets the parameters, policies and direction for the physical development of Sheridan’s three campuses.

 Q. What is a Campus Master Plan?

 A. Campus Master Plan sets the long-term vision, parameters, policies and directions for the physical development of a campus – its buildings, landscapes and public spaces, movement systems and general infrastructure.
 The plan ensures that new campus infrastructure fits within the overall plan and makes the best use of limited land resources, aligns with plans for supporting infrastructure, meets the functional needs of the institution and respects Sheridan’s architectural heritage.

 Q. Why did Sheridan develop a new Campus Master Plan?

 A. Sheridan has seen extensive growth since its establishment in 1967.
 A new vision is needed to guide and manage future campus growth over the coming decades, and to pave the way for Sheridan to continue evolving as a competitive, innovative and creative learning environment.

-Q. What will the project consider?
+Q. What does the project consider?

-A. The Master Plan will consider the growth of each campus, broad patterns of development and opportunities to organize each campus over the short, medium and long term to ensure an innovative, collaborative, and wellness-focused setting to support not only our academic mission and strategic plan, but the overall student experience and quality of campus life.
-Other key elements will include fostering connections between our campuses and the surrounding communities, and supporting long-term fiscal sustainability.
+A. The Master Plan considers the growth of each campus, broad patterns of development and opportunities to organize each campus over the short, medium and long term to ensure an innovative, collaborative, and wellness-focused setting to support not only our academic mission and strategic plan, but the overall student experience and quality of campus life.
+Other key elements include fostering connections between our campuses and the surrounding communities, and supporting long-term fiscal sustainability.

 Q. Who can I contact for more information?